 Party A is a corporation organized under the laws of the State of Delaware.

-(ii) The following representation applies to Party B:
+(ii) The following representations apply to Party B:

-(1) The following representation applies to Party B with respect to Transactions that Party B has not identified pursuant to clause (b)(ii)(1) of Part 2 hereof:
+(1) Party B makes the following representation:

 Each payment received or to be received by it in connection with this Agreement will not be effectively connected with its conduct of a trade or business in the United States.

-(2) The following representations apply to Party B: (1) Party B will identify by prior written notice or in the relevant Confirmation each Transaction as to which Party B is acting through an Office, branch, or agency located in the United States (including only the States thereof and the District of Columbia).

-(a) With respect to such Transactions, each payment received or to be received by it in connection with this Agreement will be effectively connected with its conduct of a trade or business in the United States.

-[If Party B is an offshore investment fund and currency swaps are contemplated, the following representation should be added to the Payee Representations:

-( ) Party B makes the following representation:
+(2) Party B makes the following representation:

-No direct or indirect beneficial owner of Party B is a resident of the United States for federal income tax purposes.]
+No direct or indirect beneficial owner of Party B is a resident of the United States for federal income tax purposes.

 __________.